 Here’s my first microcontrol circuit board:

-The unit on the left with the cooling fins is the Sabertooth motor controller.
+The unit on the right with the cooling fins is the Sabertooth motor controller.
 The middle unit is a PCB board with a potentiometer soldered in to set the speed, and the unit on the right is the Arduino programmable microcontroller.
 The little black thing on the bottom is a RC receiver that listens for the Radio Controller commands.
 The rat’s nest of wires ties it all together.
 I’m hoping that Homeland Security doesn’t take an interest in this!

 Eventually I’ll need to figure out where on the engine to mount the batteries and electronics and get the wiring in place.
 For now, it occurs to me that I’ll need some sort of Kill Switch as a safety device.
 If something goes wrong that I didn’t foresee, there needs to be a big red STOP button that the operator can slap to shut the whole thing down.
 It can also double as a power disconnect to prevent any possible battery drain.